Updated: July 2023

 Defining the indefinable

-The concept of ‘early’ or ‘latent’ labour emerged as a result of the birth process being broken down into stage and phases – the diagnosis of which relies on clinical assessments of contraction pattern and cervical dilatation.
+The concept of ‘early’ or ‘latent’ labour emerged as a result of the birth process being broken down into stages and phases – the diagnosis of which relies on clinical assessments of contraction pattern and cervical dilatation.
 The notion of being able to determine the future progress of labour from such clinical assessments is not supported by research, yet it underpins maternity care.
-What research does show is that concepts of stages and phases of labour does not align with women’s perception and assessment of their own birth process (Gross et al. 2009; Low & Moffat 2006; Dixon et al. 2012).
+What research does show is that concepts of stages and phases of labour does not align with women’s perception and assessment of their own birth process (Dixon et al. 2012; Reed et al. 2016)

 In addition ‘early’ is only ‘early’ with hindsight.
 At one point in time (the clinical diagnosis of early labour) there is no way of knowing if labour will result in a baby in 30 minutes or 24 hours.
 If a labour is 2 hours long… when did early labour occur?
-As previously discussed an individual woman’s body is unique and so is her labour pattern.
+An individual woman’s body is unique and so is her labour pattern.

-Despite the fact that concepts such as ‘early labour’ and ‘established labour’ are constructed, and not very helpful… I need to use these terms in this post because they are used consistently in the literature I am discussing (apologies).
+Despite the fact that concepts such as ‘early labour’ and ‘established labour’ are constructed, and not very helpful… I need to use these terms in this post because they are used consistently in the literature I am discussing.

 Hospital perspective: early labourers are not welcome

-Women admitted to hospital in early labour are more likely to end up experiencing complications and interventions, including caesarean section (Klein et al. 2004; Bailit et al. 2009; Rahnama et al. 2006).
+Women admitted to hospital in early labour are more likely to end up experiencing complications and interventions, including caesarean section (Miller et al. 2020; Rota et al. 2018).
 There are two explanations for this:

-- That exposure to the routine interventions involved with care in a hospital setting increase the chance of complications occurring (Bailit et al. 2009) ie. the longer the woman is in the system, the more opportunity there is to ‘do stuff’ to her.
+- That exposure to the routine interventions involved with care in a hospital setting increase the chance of complications occurring (Bailit et al. 2009) ie. the longer the woman is in the system, the more opportunity there is to ‘do stuff’ to her and mess things up.

-Women admitted to hospital in early labour also cost the institution more money because they are on the ward for longer which increases demands on services and staffing.
+Women admitted to hospital in early labour also cost the institution more money because they are on the ward for longer which increases the demand on services and staffing.
 Therefore, great efforts are made to deter women from settling themselves into hospital during early labour.
 Antenatal classes warn women to stay away from the hospital for as long as possible to avoid intervention.
-When women ring hospital to enquire about coming in they are advised to “take a paracetamol, have a bath then ring back in an hour” (guilty).
+When women ring hospital to enquire about coming in they are often advised to “take paracetamol, have a bath then ring back in an hour”.
 Women are also told to only come to hospital when their contractions are coming every 5 minutes or less – which is concerning because the pattern of contractions is not necessarily an indicator of when the baby will be born.
-Entire services have been devised (phone support/home visits) to support women to stay at home during early labour (Janssen et al. 2009).
+Entire services have been devised (virtual support/home visits) to support women to stay at home during early labour (Borrelli et al. 2023; Janssen et al. 2009).
 When women arrive at hospital they are subjected to invasive clinical assessments to diagnose ‘established labour’ before they are ‘cleared’ for admission to labour ward.
 In my book I refer to this practice as checking credentials and gatekeeping the birth space.

 If a woman does manage to get admitted whilst in early labour she is considered a burden by staff.
-She is likely to be put in a room and checked on occasionally and referred to as ‘not doing anything’, ‘niggling’, ‘she should go home’, etc. The midwife who admits her will be questioned and ridiculed at handover.
+She is likely to be put in a room and checked on occasionally and referred to as ‘not doing anything’, or ‘niggling’, or that ‘she should go home’, etc. The midwife who admits her will be questioned and ridiculed at handover.
 The midwife allocated to her will most likely also be caring for a woman in ‘real labour’, and that woman will take priority.
-This is not to bag hospital midwives… I’ve been there myself, and it is very frustrating dealing with a woman in early labour whilst also caring for 1 or more women in ‘advanced’ labour.
-Whilst not condoning the hospital perspective on early labour – I can understand it from a cost/staffing perspective.
+This is not a judgement on hospital midwives… I’ve been there myself, and it is very frustrating dealing with a woman in early labour whilst also caring for 1 or more women in ‘advanced’ labour.
+Whilst I am not condoning the hospital perspective on early labour – I can understand it from a cost/staffing perspective.
 Maternity systems are set up around the needs of the institution rather than individual women.

 Women’s perspective: seeking reassurance and safety

 Another concern associated with staying at home during early labour is uncertainty about identifying when established labour begins.
 Women in Cheyne et al.’s (2007) study expressed concern about not knowing how advanced their labour was while at home.
 Beebe et al. (2006) also found that first time mothers struggled to identify the onset of active labour themselves.
 Women worried about going to hospital too soon or too late, and were unsure of how to know if their labour was ‘the real thing’.
 Their main concern about staying at home was not being able to have their labour assessed by hospital staff.
 In Eri et al.’s (2010) study women perceived midwives as ‘gatekeepers’ with whom they had to negotiate their credibility with in order to gain access to the hospital.
 Gross et al. (2009) found that women’s own assessment of how and when their labour began was varied and did not match midwives’ clinical diagnosis of labour onset.
 A study of first time mothers by Low and Moffat (2006) found that women were perceived as abnormal by hospital staff if their experience of labour onset did not fit clinical definitions.
-Themes identified from the data included ‘this is not right’ and ‘don’t trust your body, trust us.
+Themes identified from the data included this is not right and don’t trust your body, trust us.
 One of the outcomes associated with the confusing and contradictory messages given to women about early labour is women giving birth before getting to hospital (Shallow et al. 2018).

 Physiology and contradictory messages

 Let’s take a look at physiological explanations for early labour behaviour.
 Like all other mammals, labouring women seek a private and safe place where they can avoid distraction and immerse themselves in the act of birthing.
-During early labour women seek a place to settle and ‘nest’.
-This makes perfect sense because the neocortex is still engaged and can slow contractions (by reducing oxytocin) in response to thinking, talking, etc. – the woman can think clearly and do the practical things involved in a physical move.
+During early labour a woman seeks a place to settle and ‘nest’.
+Her neocortex is still engaged and can slow contractions (by reducing oxytocin) in response to thinking, talking, etc. This helps her to think clearly and do the practical things involved in a physical move.
 The release of adrenalin due to excitement and stress also helps to keep the woman alert.
-Once the woman is settled and her neocortex is not being stimulated, increased oxytocin release re-establishes contractions.
+Once the woman is settled (and adrenaline reduces) and her neocortex is not being stimulated, increased oxytocin release re-establishes contractions.
 This explains why labour often slows down in response to the move to hospital.
-However, as labour progresses the limbic system takes over and it becomes more difficult – and dangerous from an evolutionary perspective – to move from place to place.
+However, as labour progresses (into liminal phase) the limbic system takes over and it becomes more difficult – and dangerous from an evolutionary perspective – to move from place to place.
 The neocortex is suppressed and the woman is deeply in an altered state of consciousness.
 This is the women who arrives at hospital already ‘separated’ from the external world, nothing stops her contractions, and she is often unaware of those around her until after the birth.
 So, the need to settle into the birth place during early labour is a normal response to the physiology of the birth process.
 It is also common for women to call on the support of other women during labour – women they know and who they feel safe with – relatives, friends, midwives, doulas.
-Early labour is a woman’s signal to get settled somewhere safe and to gather her ‘women-folk’ around her.
+Early labour is a woman’s signal to get settled somewhere safe and to gather her support people around her.

 What is considered a ‘safe place’ is influenced by the culture in which the birth is taking place.
-I am not getting into the debate of hospital vs home re. safety.
-One, because I am totally over it, and two because I am a slightly biased homebirth midwife.
-Here is a Cochrane Review if you feel the need to head into the debate.
-Women in Australia (and many other parts of the world) are urged to birth in hospital because the cultural concepts of ‘safe’ involve medicine and technology.
-The experts in birth are the people who know how to use the medicine and technology, and who can carry out clinical assessments to determine wellness and progress (Davis-Floyd 2003).
+Women in Australia (and many other parts of the world) are urged to birth in hospital because cultural concepts of ‘safe’ involve medicine and technology.
+The experts in birth are the people who know how to use the medicine and technology, and can carry out clinical assessments to determine wellness and progress.
 This message begins in pregnancy as women undergo routine clinical assessments with an emphasis on professional experts providing reassurance of wellbeing.
 Women are also bombarded with fear-based media about the dangers of birth, and the hospital-based Knights in Shining Armour who will gladly rescue any Damsel in Distress (and her baby).
 Therefore, it is not surprising that women head for the safety of the hospital when they are in early labour.
-Our culture has replaced the home/birth hut + well known women-folk with the hospital + unknown medical staff.
+Our culture has replaced ‘home + well known women-folk’ with ‘hospital + unknown medical staff.’